cogent3/cogent3/doc/install.rst

 Quick installation
 ==================

-Until the library is officially released, these installation instructions explicitly reference the `bitbucket repository <https://bitbucket.org/Cogent3/cogent3>`_.
+Until the library is officially released, these installation instructions explicitly reference the `GitHub repository <https://github.com/cogent3/cogent3>`_.

 Using ``pip``
 -------------